hapijs/.github/CODE_OF_CONDUCT.md

 https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

-## Appendix A: The tsc@hapi.dev Alias
+## Appendix A: The TSC Alias

-*Note*: At the current time, all email sent to the `tsc@hapi.dev` email alias is copied to all members of the [hapi Technical Steering Committee](README.md#tsc-members).
+*Note*: At the current time, all email sent to the `tsc@hapi.dev` email alias is copied to all members of the [hapi Technical Steering Committee](https://github.com/hapijs/.github/blob/master/README.md#tsc-members).

 [homepage]: https://www.contributor-covenant.org